RobSero/SEI-Game-Project/README.md

 ### **Challenges:**

 - Despite thoroughly planning the project prior to coding it up, the sheer amount of timeouts and intervals overlapping can be quite confusing at times regardless.
-- This was the first time building a game for me and so it was not just exercising my coding skills, but also how games work in general with many loops and intervals so trying to learn both aspets was a challenge but rewarding.
+- This was the first time building a game for me and so it was not just exercising my coding skills, but also how games work in general with many loops and intervals so trying to learn both aspects was a challenge but rewarding.
-- As mentioned above, the JS an CSS files became very large and in future, I would always seperate code out where possible into different files.
+- As mentioned above, the JS and CSS files became very large and in future, I would always separate code out where possible into different files.

+## **5.0 - Noteable Bugs:**

+- Very rarely, sometimes Pacman does not eat a fruit when on top of it (this is not a bug that I intend to look at further)
+- Very rarely the ghost will pass through Pacman.
+This is likely when the intervals move the ghost to Pacman's square while Pacman is moved to the ghosts square so there is a tiny window of time when they are not on the same square. (this is not a bug that I intend to look at further)